 Raquel Weinberg (b.
 2002) was born and raised in Highland Park, IL.
-She is currently finishing her final year studying Painting and Social Justice at Pratt Institute in Brooklyn, New York.
+She has recently graduated from Pratt Institute with a BFA and is living and working in New York City.

 SONDER - Seeing and Being Seen